gratefulgabe5000/MarinSoftware-Module-Agentic-Campaign-Managers/1. Marin Adtech/2. Agentic Campaign Manager/3. Status/STATUS-Agentic-Campaign-Manager.md

 The Agentic Campaign Manager module is a web-based React component designed for integration into a larger Ad Development Environment (ADE).
 The module enables Performance Marketers to create, manage, and track advertising campaigns across multiple platforms (Google Ads, Meta Ads, Microsoft Ads) using an AI-powered conversational interface.

-**Current Status:** Phase 4 (Campaign Launch & Tracking) is **100% complete** with all 24 unit tests passing.
-The module has a functional conversational interface, campaign preview, campaign creation, real-time status tracking, browser notifications, and OAuth integration.
+**Current Status:** All 6 phases are **100% complete**.
+The module has a fully functional conversational interface, campaign preview and editing, campaign creation and management, real-time status tracking, performance dashboard with metrics and charts, complete error handling, responsive design, and ADE integration ready.

-**Next Milestone:** Phase 5 - Performance Dashboard (4 hours estimated)
+**MVP Status:** ✅ **COMPLETE** - Ready for production deployment

 ---